sikaco/AirNote/README.md

 ```

 ### EcmaScript 6 default
 Default version of complied js code is es6.
-If you want to transform it to es5, please add code below to `.babelrc`.
+If you want to transform it to es5 (e.g: run in ie), please add code below to `.babelrc`.
 ```
 "presets": [
   ["es2015", {"modules": false}]